dokc/how-to-dok/resources/run-k8ssandra-on-k3d-locally-lightweight/run-k8ssandra-on-k3d-locally-lightweight.md

 * K8ssandra
 * kubectl

+Let's get cooking! 🥣

 ### kubectl

-kubectl is the command line tool to interface and talk to kubernetes clusters.
+First of; kubectl is the command line tool to interface and talk to kubernetes clusters.
 We will need it to check and perform operations on our k3d cluster.
 Let's install it!
 There are many install options listed on the kubernetes [website](https://kubernetes.io/docs/tasks/tools/) but we are focusing here on **linux**.

 The below commands download the kubectl binary, enable it to be executed by changing permissions and move the binary to the `.local/bin` folder on your machine from where it is available to your from everywhere on your system (for your user).